resauce-dev/directus-extension-spotify/readme.md

 **What problem does this project solve?**

-TODO
+I can foresee two positions where this extension solves a problem.

+When someone spends the majority of their day on a dashboard, in multiple panels, potentially responding to messages or graphing data, habing media controls to hand can be really helpful!

+Additionally, if you have a dashboard on a full-screen display.
+You can now spruce up it's functionality and play media through it.
+The UI can even be simplified by hiding controls and choosing to control the media from another authenticated device with ease, essentially casting the media to the dashboard.

+Effortlessly manage audio from an external device by casting the media onto the dashboard.
+Either manage the media within the dashboard if it's interactive, or you can seamlessly declutter the dashboard by concealing the interactive controls becoming a live display only.

-## Future Improvements & Enhancements
+## Improvements & Enhancements

-- Add link to actual Spotify song
+**Release Critical**
+- Login support using a [Spotify development app.](https://developer.spotify.com/dashboard/create)

+**Enhancements**
+- UI: Add tailwind for easier styling
+- UI: Indetification of authentication failures after rendered has happened
+- UI: Indetification of autoplay limitations (use activateElement function to fix)
+- UI: Improve styling of Volume & Seek sliders
+- UI: Make it flexible to work with any panel-size.
+- UI/Functionality: Make audio seek move along with the music
-- Upon changing props that affect the player, reload the component
+- Functionality: Changing insights props that affect the player should reload the component.

-- move all error functions to one functions they all use to reject.
-- Add tailwind
-- Add a debounce for setting volume and seek to avoid spam (cursor release only?)
+- Technical Debt: Add debounce or trigger for dragging live volume and seek (to avoid spam)
-- Add stronger typescript support
-- Flexible UI so that it works regardless of screen-size
-- Add solution for iOS limitations autoplay? - use activate element to fix ios?
-- Assess ability to stop it disconnecting when reloading page.
-- Visual: Up Next (Album Art/Artist/Song Name)
-- Assess if we could persist the panel somehow across the whole application?
-- Can I limit panel so only one panel type can be created?
+- Technical Debt: Can I limit panel so only one panel type can be created?

-- **Other**
+- **Long Term**
-- Allow login using a [Spotify development app.](https://developer.spotify.com/dashboard/create)
-- Can I reuse a swiper component from one of my other sites to allow UI friendly forward and backward Navigation?
-- make an example display for screenshot
-  - (Avg Per Hour, Business Rating, Busy Indicator, WiFi Password, Spotify Tunes, Social Media, Latest Social Feed?)
+- Improvement: Stronger typescript support
+- Improvement: Links to Spotify song & authors
+- Enhancement: Assess ability to stop the player from disconnecting when reloading page.
+- UI Enhancement: Tinder-like swiper for next/prev songs

 **Current Features:**

 - Interactive Panel or Display-Only Options
 - Visual: Now Playing (Album Art/Artist/Song Name)
+- Visual: Last Played, and Up Next (Album Art/Artist/Song Name)
+- Visual: Status of 'Shuffle' and 'Repeat'
 - Controls: Play/Pause, Next, and Previous
 - Controls: Volume
 - Controls: Audio Seek